ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Creating an API Key
 -------------------

-To create an API User please refer to the `Creating User Accounts <http://kb.threatconnect.com/customer/en/portal/articles/2188549-creating-user-accounts>`__ Knowledge Base article.
+To create an API User, please refer to the `Creating User Accounts <http://kb.threatconnect.com/customer/en/portal/articles/2188549-creating-user-accounts>`__ Knowledge Base article.

 If you are not able to create an API key using instructions provided in the KB article above, please contact sales@threatconnect.com to discuss pricing.

 Using the API
 -------------

-For those with a ThreatConnect, Public Cloud API user account, the ThreatConnect API is accessible at ``https://api.threatconnect.com``.
+For those with a ThreatConnect, Public-Cloud API-user account, the ThreatConnect API is accessible at ``https://api.threatconnect.com``.

 .. note:: If you are working with the ThreatConnect **sandbox**, the api path is: ``https://sandbox.threatconnect.com/api``.
 If you are working with a **Dedicated Cloud** or **On-Premise** instance of ThreatConnect, please contact your System Administrator for the correct API URL.

-For the rest of this document, the base API URL will not be included in any of the endpoints (e.g. the branch for owners will be described as ``/v2/owners`` rather than ``https://api.threatconnect.com/v2/owners``).
+For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for owners will be described as ``/v2/owners`` rather than ``https://api.threatconnect.com/v2/owners``).
 You will be responsible for adding the correct base API URL.

 Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature (as described in the next section), or a 403 error will be returned.

 Each API response is formatted with a status.
 If the status is "Success," each response includes a ``data`` field with the appropriate response type.
 If the status is "Failure," an appropriate error message is provided as to why the request failed.

 The API will be versioned as needed to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.
-Version 2 (v2) of the API supports write capabilities via HTTP POST and PUT methods the HTTP GET method is used for read access to resources.
+Version 2 (v2) of the API supports write capabilities via HTTP POST and PUT methods.
+The HTTP GET method is used for read access to resources.

 Authentication
 --------------

-To authenticate an API call to ThreatConnect, there are two, required headers which are detailed below: an Authorization and a Timestamp header.
+To authenticate an API call to ThreatConnect, there are two required headers—`Authorization <#authorization>`__ and `Timestamp <#timestamp>`__—which are detailed below:

-A complete request should look something like:
+A complete request should look like:

 .. code::